athankefalas/Stitcher/README.md

 ## 🪲 Issues and Feature Requests

-If you have a problem with the library or have a feature requests make sure to open an issue.
+If you have a problem with the library or have a feature request make sure to open an issue.